-As we celebrate International Women’s Day, we discover the stories and celebrate the Women of ESSEC SMIB over the week!
+In this series, we discover the stories and celebrate the Women of ESSEC SMIB!

-Today, Larissa Mascarenhas, current SMIB student, tells us more about what International Women's Day means to her and how she plans to integrate her two greatest passions, social responsibility and luxury, after the SMIB.
+Today, Larissa Mascarenhas, current SMIB student, tells us more about her experience of working on Inclusive Growth and how she plans to integrate her two greatest passions, social responsibility and luxury, after the SMIB.

 Tell us about your background and career path.